ELTE-DH/NoSketch-Engine-Docker/README.md

 - the name of the docker container (`CONTAINTER_NAME`) is `noske`,
 - the directory where the corpora are stored (`CORPORA_DIR`) is `$(pwd)/corpora`,
 - the port number which the docker container uses (`PORT`) is `10070`,
-- the variable to force recompiling already indexed coropra (`FORCE_RECOMPILE`) is not set (_empty_ or _not set_ means _false_ any other non-zero length value means _true_),
+- the variable to force recompiling already indexed corpora (`FORCE_RECOMPILE`) is not set (_empty_ or _not set_ means _false_ any other non-zero length value means _true_),
 - the citation link (`CITATION_LINK`) is `https://github.com/elte-dh/NoSketch-Engine-Docker`,
 - the server name required for Let's Encrypt and/or Shibboleth (`SERVER_NAME`) is `https://sketchengine.company.com/`